smartenies/Ozone_for_CDPHE/README.md

     - Sometimes it's a challenge to fit a semivarigram to the data, and kriged estimates aren't available.
     - You'll have to take a look at the distribution of each daily estimate in order to see if you want to use the kriged data.
-IDW estiamtes may be better given some of the limitations (time resolution, spatial coverage of monitors)
+IDW estimates may be better given some of the limitations (time resolution, spatial coverage of monitors)

 - Due to storage issues on my U:/ drive, the output files are currently [here]